Genius Group Launches Genie AI Powered by GPT-4

-/EIN News/ -- SINGAPORE, April 19, 2023 (GLOBE NEWSWIRE) -- Genius Group Limited (NYSE American: GNS) (“Genius Group” or the “Company”), a leading entrepreneur edtech and education group, announces today the Alpha release of its Genie AI.
-Genie AI is designed to assist students throughout their learning journey on GeniusU, Genius Group’s Edtech platform.
+SINGAPORE, April 19, 2023 (GLOBE NEWSWIRE) -- Genius Group Limited GNS ("Genius Group" or the "Company"), a leading entrepreneur edtech and education group, announces today the Alpha release of its Genie AI.
+Genie AI is designed to assist students throughout their learning journey on GeniusU, Genius Group's Edtech platform.
 Our intended purpose is to leverage the power of artificial intelligence to guide students on personalized learning paths based on their talents, passions, purpose and personal goals.

 Genie AI, when used as intended, enables students to name and personalize their own AI guide, which then learns with the student based on personal preferences and goals.
 Each AI guide follows Genius Group's CLEAR philosophy of Connect, Learn, Earn, Act, and Review, which when used properly, working to enable daily steps to: